-While standing, paddlers propel standup paddleboards (SUPs) across the water with long-handled paddles.
-Paddling is a full-body sport which uses core muscles and develops excellent balance and coordination.
+Stand-up paddleboarding (SUP) is a water sport born from surfing, with modern roots in Hawaii.
+While standing, paddlers propel SUPs across the water with long-handled paddles.
+Paddling is a full-body sport that uses core muscles and develops excellent balance and coordination.
 With instruction, beginners can quickly learn to paddle on flat water lakes and bays.
 Experienced paddlers can tackle ocean surf or rivers with a certified instructor's guidance.

 With the right instruction, equipment, and preparation, almost any body of water is suitable for SUP.
-Start with flat water with little or no current, and progress to more advanced conditions like rivers or oceans.
+Start on flat water with little or no current.
+Progress to more advanced conditions, like rivers or oceans.

-The U.S. Coast Guard considers SUPs as vessels when they are used outside of designated swim areas or ocean surfing zones.
+The U.S. Coast Guard considers SUPs vessels when they are used outside of designated swim areas or ocean surfing zones.
 Therefore, federal regulations about life jackets, sound devices, and lights apply.

-- Interactive maps of places to go: Paddling.com and American Whitewater - For river paddling: American version of the International Scale of River Difficulty - About canoeing, kayaking, and SUP: American Canoe Association - Stand Up Paddle World magazine
+- Interactive maps of places to go: Paddling.com and American Whitewater - For river paddling: American version of the International Scale of River Difficulty - Free online paddling safety course, recommended for all paddlers: ACA Paddlesports - Collection of educational paddling videos: ACA Paddlesports Resource Library - Info on gear selection and how-to: Paddling.com - American Canoe Association SUP: Leashes & Lifejackets Video-When to Wear, When Not to Wear - Stand Up Paddle World magazine

+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.
-For more information visit Move United and Abilities.com to learn more about inclusion and adaptive equipment for paddlers.
+Visit Move United and Abilities.com to learn more about inclusion and adaptive equipment for paddlers, as well as water safety for children with special needs.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Ask the paddleboard provider about any height or weight restrictions, and communicate this information to families in advance.
+Ensure the provider has a board appropriate for each person, or choose another vendor.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+See the Equity section of the Introduction to Safety Activity Checkpoints for general advice about expense,